saddle_art2

 .

-When I started researching signature quilts and saw this design I thought “oh yeah!”
-But I wanted to make sure she would like it, so I gave her three to four options of quilt designs and she narrowed it down to two.
+When I started researching signature quilts and saw this design I thought “oh yeah!”.
+However I wanted to make sure she would like it.
+I gave her three to four options of quilt designs and she narrowed it down to two.
 Then I asked her what color scheme she preferred and she said grey.
 This caught me off guard since I’ve never done a grey quilt, nor have I done a quilt with just one color, but I was up for the challenge.
 The search for a fabric pallet that I liked was a bit difficult, but I did it.

 .